Hero MotoCorp to enter Mexico; targets rapid expansion

-New Delhi, Jan 27 (IANS) Two-wheeler major Hero MotoCorp will commence its operations in Mexico.
+New Delhi: Two-wheeler major Hero MotoCorp will commence its operations in Mexico.

 Accordingly, the company has entered into a distribution agreement with 'Grupo Salinas'.